Economic & Creative Development

 If you are interested in presenting an exhibit in the space please don't hesitate to contact us!

-The First Floor Gallery, created to profile the incredible work of local artists, opened in January 2015.
-This exhibition space is located at City Hall, between the Service Barrie and Court and Legislative Services counters, and is curated by Culture Branch staff with the assistance of local visual artists.
+The First Floor Gallery, created to profile the incredible artwork of local artists, opened in January 2015.
+This exhibition space is located at City Hall, between the Service Barrie and Court and Legislative Services counters, and is curated by Cultural Development staff with the assistance of local visual artists.

-The submission deadline for 2019 was Friday, November 30, 2018 at 4:30 pm.
 Each exhibition will be installed for 2 months at a time.
-Successful applicants were notified in December and exhibits will begin in January 2019.
+Successful applicants will be notified in early April.

 Applicants are asked to submit: